hzeller/upnp-display/README.md

     git clone https://github.com/hzeller/upnp-display.git

-..
-Now you can compile it
+Now change into the directory of the checked out source and simply compile it with `make`:

     cd upnp-display
     make